alexsaunderswps/User-Guides/vr_training_guide.md

    - External battery can be added for an additional 1 - 1.5 hours playback
    - In WPS experience, constant power supply has not degraded battery life to a significant degree
    - Controllers take AA batteries, generally only the right controller is needed for troubleshooting issues
-   - Power supply brick (socket to USB C) should be Meta brand or brick capable of supplying **15W** of power or charging may not keep pace with battery drawdown
+   - Power supply brick (socket to USB-C) should be Meta brand or brick capable of supplying **15W** of power or charging may not keep pace with battery drawdown

 7. **MeLE microcomputer**
    - Windows 11 OS computer in small form factor